astronomer/docs/learn/airflow-decorators.md

 The _TaskFlow API_ is a functional API for using decorators to define DAGs and tasks, which simplifies the process for passing data between tasks and defining dependencies.
 You can use TaskFlow decorator functions (for example, `@task`) to pass data between tasks by providing the output of one task as an argument to another task.
 Decorators are a simpler, cleaner way to define your tasks and DAGs and can be used in combination with traditional operators.

-In this guide, you'll learn about the benefits of decorators and the decorators available in Airflow.
+In this guide, you'll learn about the benefits of decorators and the decorators available in Apache Airflow®.
 You'll also review an example DAG and learn when you should use decorators and how you can combine them with traditional operators in a DAG.

 :::tip Other ways to learn